Nomad Summit 201910 min read

 Starting a Profitable Blog by Tom Rogers & Anne F.

 The Nomad Summit Island reunion is all about adventure.
 At the core of it is a day of diving at Koh Haa.
-And while for some of us it is a first-time dive (definitely not a last), others already have their diver’s licence and manage to swiftly document the experience while enjoying the underwater world.
+And while for some of us it is a first-time dive, others already have their licence and manage to swiftly document the experience while enjoying the underwater world.

 A big thank you to Johnny and the whole Nomad Summit team for putting together this unforgettable experience!